XnorTheUnforgiven/distributech_prototype/README.md

 `>CMake: Build`

 ## How to use
-Once the project is build, the CLI executable can be found in the generated "build" folder You can run it with this command in a prompt:
+Once the project is built, the CLI executable can be found in the generated "build" folder You can run it with this command in a prompt:
 `Distributech.exe`
 You should see a similar prompt: